 It is getting hotter day by day in Japan.The season for chilled beer has come!
-I actually drank chilled beer this night along with Japanese finger foods.Generally, we Japanese call the finger foods and nibbles eaten along with alcoholic drinks “Otsumami (おつまみ)“.When you think of Otsumami, or unique Japanese finger foods, what comes to your mind?
+I actually drank chilled beer this night, enjoying Japanese finger foods.Generally, we Japanese call the finger foods and nibbles eaten along with alcoholic drinks “Otsumami (おつまみ)“.When you think of Otsumami, or unique Japanese finger foods, what comes to your mind?

-|Seapoint Farms Dry Roasted Edamame, Sea Salt, 4-Ounce Pouches (Pack of 12)||Frozen Edamame (Soy Beans) In Shell – 20 Lb Case|
+|Seapoint Farms Dry Roasted Edamame, Sea Salt, 4-Ounce Pouches (Pack of 12)||Frozen Edamame (Soy Beans) in Shell – 20 Lb Case|

-Edamame is a standard Otsumami snack to us Japanese.As a matter of fact, many Japanese people will probably think that the salted boiled green soybean matches best with chilled beer.We usually boil frozen Edamame in a pot of salted water and serve them in a plate.Before eating, we sprinkle salt over the green soybeans with shell and enjoy only beans.
+Edamame is a standard Otsumami snack to us Japanese.As a matter of fact, many Japanese people will probably think that the salted boiled green soybean matches best with chilled beer.We usually boil frozen Edamame in salted water, and then serve them in a plate.Before eating, we typically sprinkle salt over the green soybeans with shell and only enjoy the beans.

 |Japanese SURUME Dried Squid from Hokkaido Japan, Additive-free Healthy food|

-The snack food is made drying the squid whose internal organs are removed as unneeded things after the body is cut open, so the dried food has a whole shape of squid.Actually, Surume Ika is a squid’s name and the latter word “Ika (イカ)” means “squid” in Japanese.
+The snack food is made by drying the squid whose internal organs are removed as unneeded things after the body is cut open, so Surume generally has a whole shape of squid.Actually, Surume Ika is a squid’s name and the latter word “Ika (イカ)” means “squid” in Japanese.

-How to eat Surume Ika
+How to cook and eat Surume Ika

-Have you ever eaten Surume Ika?
-For those who don’t know about the Japanese snack food, let me introduce the basic way to eat the Japanese dried squid.
+Have you ever eaten or heard of Surume Ika?
+For those who don’t know about the Japanese dried squid snack, today I want to explain the basic way to cook and eat the dried Surume squid.

 We usually broil unseasoned dried Surume squid for some minutes in the oven.